Quick View

 Advanced Lab Testing: Validating Your Tg

-A "High-Tg" rating on a datasheet is only as good as your cure schedule.
-At Resin Formulators, we provide advanced material lab testing to test Tg through Dynamic Mechanical Analysis (DMA) and Differential Scanning Calorimetry (DSC).
+A "High-Tg" rating on a datasheet is only as reliable as the cure schedule behind it.
+At Resin Formulators, we provide advanced material lab testing to validate Tg through Dynamic Mechanical Analysis (DMA) and Differential Scanning Calorimetry (DSC).

-Our in-house chemists can also provide custom formulations and kitting to ensure your high temp epoxy arrives ready for your specific manufacturing process.
+Our in-house chemists can also provide custom formulations and specialty packaging to ensure your high-temperature epoxy arrives ready for your specific manufacturing process.

 Ready to ensure your materials can handle the heat?